Physocyclus californicus

 Ecological Role

-of small and other in sheltered microhabitats.
+of small insects and other arthropods in sheltered microhabitats.

 Human Relevance

 Common inhabitant of buildings in its range, where it contributes to control of small indoor pests.
-Often replaces Pholcus phalangioides as the indoor cellar in the southwestern United States.
+Often replaces Pholcus phalangioides as the indoor cellar spider in the southwestern United States.

 Similar Taxa